 Contract risk analysis is the process of figuring out the potential risks associated with the contracts and verifying whether the terms written in a contract are according to the rules of the playbook or not.
 In case there is a violation, it needs to be filtered out and put it in a separate document for further analysis or redraft of the contract.

 In a contract basically, we have to check what is the clause written under the event of “act of God”, what will happen when there is a payment delay, under what circumstances the contract could terminate, and who will be responsible in case of any accident or loss/damage.
 All these clauses are mentioned in a contract, and when we are reviewing a contract it is really essential that we verify what exactly the clauses are and what the wordings under each clause.
-Are the clauses written in a contract according to what the company has specified, or is there any violation of the contract.
+Are the clauses written in a contract according to what the company has specified, or is there any violation of the contract?
 We not only have to identify the violations of clauses, we also need to find the level of risks associated with each clause.

 There it’s really essential that you use a system where the analysis of contracts should be done within minutes not hours or days.
-We need a process where it identifies the risks, should recognize the associated clauses according to the playbook and more importantly it should show the high level of risks with it’s defined playbook rules, so that the lawyers can verify in one go what’s wrong and what’s right.
+We need a process where it identifies the risks, should recognize the associated clauses according to the playbook, and more importantly, it should show the high level of risks with its defined playbook rules so that the lawyers can verify in one go what’s wrong and what’s right.

 Using AI the data collection process makes it really easy and fast, which often requires days to months in a manual process.
-Starting from data collection to data extraction, building models for risk level detection, clause identification and showing suitable playbook rules for high risk sentences, all these will be done within a few minutes.
+Starting from data collection to data extraction, building models for risk level detection, clause identification, and showing suitable playbook rules for high-risk sentences, all these will be done within a few minutes.